Visiting Hours & Policy

 - Patients who are minors and those with limited decisional capacity may have a parent or guardian

 - Patients who have altered mental status or developmental delays (where caregiver provides safety) may have one visitor.

 - Patients with disruptive behavior, where a family member is key to their care, may have one

-- NICU and Pediatrics may have one or both parents per day who must remain in the room for the duration of the
+- NICU and Pediatrics may have one support person who must remain in the room for the duration of the visit

-- Patients in the Emergency Department can have one person to accompany the
+- Patients in the Emergency Department can have one person to accompany them

 - Behavioral Health Patients who are on 1North for long term care may have 2 visitors on the weekends in an area that is separate from the milieu and may be easily cleaned.
 Up to 2 visitors will be scheduled for 1 patient at a time with a 2 hour window in between visits.